 +44 (0) 1392 722859

 South Cloisters 2.05

-Kate Allen is an Associate Research Fellow working on the Supporting Teachers and childRen in Schools (STARS) project at the University of Exeter Medical School.
-STARS is a large cluster randomized controlled trial examining the impact of the Incredible Years Teacher Classroom Management Course on child and teacher wellbeing.
+Kate Allen is an Postdoctoral Research Associate working on the Supporting Teachers and childRen in Schools (STARS) project at the University of Exeter Medical School.
+STARS is a large cluster randomized controlled trial examining the impact of the Incredible Years Teacher Classroom Management course on child and teacher wellbeing.
 Professor Tamsin Ford is the Principle Investigator for this project.
-Kate’s role involves helping with data collection, coding and analysis.
+Kate’s role involves leading on the mixed methods/qualitative aspect of the study and helping with data collection, coding and analysis.
 She is also involved in writing papers for publication, including a paper on a new measure for assessing young children's happiness in school (the How I Feel About My School questionnaire).

 Prior to her post at the University of Exeter, Kate worked at the University of Nottingham helping develop and evaluate a parenting intervention aiming to promote motor skills in very preterm infants.
 More information about the Helping Our Premature infants ON to better motor skills (HOP-ON) study can be found on the University of Nottingham website.
 She also has experience working with young children, older people and people with learning and physical disabilities.

 BSc (1st Class Hons) Psychology, University of Lincoln

 Kate is interested in research related to health and well-being interventions and mental health.
 She also has a growing interest in mixed methods and qualitative analysis.